sindresorhus/awesome-nodejs/readme.md

 - [Restify](http://mcavage.me/node-restify/) - A node framework built specifically to enable you to build correct REST web services.
 - [Derby](https://github.com/derbyjs/derby) - MVC framework, making it easy to write realtime, collaborative applications that run in both Node.js and browsers.
 - [Interfake](https://github.com/basicallydan/interfake) - Rapid prototyping framework for making mock HTTP APIs, with a Node, command-line and HTTP interface.
+- [DocPad](http://docpad.org/) - DocPad is built upon Express, handles content management via the file system & provides static site generation.
+- [Harp](http://harpjs.com/) - Static web server with built-in preprocessing.
+- [Hoodie](http://hood.ie/) - Hoodie is an Offline First and noBackend architecture for frontend-only web apps on the web and on iOS.
+- [Feathers](http://feathersjs.com/) - Extends Express with the ability to create shared RESTful web services and real-time APIs using SocketIO & other websocket libraries.

 ### Command-line utilities